-A topic that your target customer is interested in.
+Specifically, you want to focus on topics that your target audience is SUPER interested in.

 And look for posts that tend to get lots of comments and social shares.

-For example, a while back I looked at what content performed best on the Moz blog:
+For example, a while back I looked at what was content performed best on the Moz blog:

 And I noticed that content about “site audits” tended to do REALLY well: